SCCM Third-Party Software Updates Step-by-Step Troubleshooting Process Guide

 Another WSUS Sync

 You might need to initiate WSUS Sync from the All Updates node of the SCCM console to make Third-Party updates available in the SCCM console.
-This is another critical step of the SCCM third-party software updates troubleshooting process.
+This is another critical step of the SCCM third-party software update troubleshooting process.

 You can find the following entries in WSYNCMGR.log